zandrokaki/Java-Course/Pokemon/README.md

 ## Getting Started

 A basic program that simulates a Pokemon game.
 First, you have to select your first pokemon and then, you can train them and fight against wild pokemons.
-If you defeat them, you can catch them.
+If you defeat them, you can add them to your team.

 ## Folder Structure